giuliamasoero/giuliamasoero.github.io/content/project/marie-curie/index.md

 __Methods and Aims__

 In my project, I propose to focus on the Alpine swift (_Tachymarptis melba_), a species of outstanding morphological and metabolic characteristics (non-stop flights of up to 200 days), for which preliminary results show a significant increase in body size.
-In particular, I will use an unprecedented long-term database (>4000 individuals, >20 years) to combine complex, state-of-the-art, statistical modelling approaches in order to address these knowledge gaps by:
+In particular, I will use an unprecedented long-term database (>4000 individuals, >20 years, collected by Dr. Pierre Bize) to combine complex, state-of-the-art, statistical modelling approaches in order to address these knowledge gaps by:
 - testing for the first time in a higher vertebrate the contribution of developmental plasticity and microevolution at accounting for a change in body size using pedigree-based quantitative genetic models;
 - providing long-awaited results on the lifelong consequences of natal climatic conditions on individual life histories;
 - testing their transgenerational effects on offspring life histories;